Generalization capabilities of translationally equivariant neural networks: Regression: predicting observables on the lattice

 \subsection{Results}

 In this subsection, we will discuss the test results on the \mbox{$60 \times 4$}~lattice, which is the lattice size on which the training took place, in detail before analyzing the generalization ability to other lattice sizes of the different network types.
-Finally, we will investigate the Silver Blaze phenomenon on the larger lattice sizes with our trained models.
+Then, we will investigate the Silver Blaze phenomenon on the larger lattice sizes with our trained models.
+Finally, we will discuss the results on our second set of test sets, which contains data generated with a chemical potential greater than the one used to create the training set.